NLeSC/collab-demos/demos/emetabolomics/mass-spectrometry-and-liquid-chromatography.md

 Note that the horizontal axis is labeled _M/z_, the mass-over-charge ratio.
 This is because it's not guaranteed that the molecule has unit charge (although usually it does).
 The vertical axis is a measure of how abundant a given mass is.

 It's likely that the mass spectrum will have multiple peaks.
 This is due to the fact that the molecule may fall apart into so-called _fragments_.
-For example, a methane molecule can fragment into into 1 CH2 molecule and one H2 molecule.
+For example, a methane molecule can fragment into into one CH2 molecule and one H2 molecule.
 If this happens, the mass spectrum will show two additional peaks:

 ![mass-spectrum-ch4-ch2-h2.png](mass-spectrum-ch4-ch2-h2.png)

+The fragmentation of CH4 into CH2 and H2 occurs about 1 in 5 times, hence the relative height of the peaks at 2.02 and 14.03 are about 20% of the height of the peak at 16.04.